-New York’s JFK airport is installing barriers to keep turtles away from its runways, according to The New York Post.
+New York’s JFK airport is installing barriers to keep turtles away from its runways, according to a June 2013 article in The New York Post.

 The barriers, which consist of 4,000 feet of 8 inch wide plastic piping alongside runway 4L, will keep diamondback terrapin turtles living in the area surrounding the airport away from the runway.